 Interest income is calculated using the EIR method of accounting.
 This method seeks to recognise interest income at a constant rate over the life of the loan and will differ from actual cash received.
 This implies that in any given reporting period the amount of interest recognised will differ from the cash received.
 However, over the life of the loan, the total cash received in excess of the acquisition value of the loan will, following adjustment for any impairment losses, equal the interest income recognised.
 No interest income is recognised on the element of any loan balance which is considered to be impaired.

-Interest on acquired derivative financial instruments relates to interest received on derivatives acquired from Partipating Institutions that were associated with the loans acquired.
-The negative movement in Q4 has arisen due to the reclassification of a cash receipt from interest to fair value gains (note 7).
+Interest on acquired derivative financial instruments relates to interest received on derivatives acquired from Participating Institutions that were associated with the loans acquired.